 Even the quartz calibers that power both watches (I mean, the Lumi F22 and the F35 versions) belong to the same Ronda Startech 5050 family.

-Featuring a standard tri-compax chronograph with a big date aperture at 6 hours, the watch lacks the day of week aperture right above the visual center of the dial.
+Featuring a standard tri-compax chronograph with a big date aperture at 6 hours, the F-35 Lightning II Chronograph lacks the day of week aperture right above the visual center of the dial.
 Well, not a great loss, to my taste.
 I would even dare to say that without the extra display element the dial looks less busy and easier to read the other data with a single glance.

 Speaking of the dial, I would like to point out that, from my point of view, it’s not the easiest to read even among modern aviation-themed chronographs: there is too much visual noise and the bright orange elements that are supposed to increase legibility, actually do nothing than overwhelm you with information.
 I mean, such a bright color should be used sparingly with the paint being reserved only for the main elements of the dial.
 Here, on the other hand, the color is used for basically every logical part of the dial beginning with all six pointers and ending with all eleven hour marker.
 Not good.

 According to Ronda’s official specs, the movement is built on 13 jewels and has a guaranteed power reserve of 54 months (if you won’t use the chronograph too often, of course)

 The timekeeper is released in two versions with one featuring a solid multilink bracelet crafted from surgical-grade steel and the other comes shipped on a black leather strap with contrasting orange stitching that complements the black and orange color scheme of the dial.